alidcast/rogue.js/README.md

 )
 ```

-To manage document tags for server-logic, you can use Rogue's `ctx` object.
+To manage document tags for server-logic, you can use Rogue's [`ctx.app`](#rogue-ctx-object) object.
 Here's an example of how you might use Rogue's API to setup a CSS-in-JS library such as styled-components:

 ```js